containerscrew/csp/README.md

 systemctl --user enable --now podman.socket ls -l /run/user/$(id -u)/podman/podman.sock
 ```

+By default will use `/run/user/1000/podman/podman.sock`.
+If you have other path, change it in `csp/src/podman.rs`.

 > `I personally use Fedora 42, with kernel version 6.14.3-300.fc42.x86_64.`